 - Newer anticoagulants These anticoagulants are often used in patients with atrial fibrillation to prevent a stroke.
 Newer anticoagulants are shorter-acting than Warfarin and therefore do not need a blood test to monitor the effects of the drug.
 However, consult a doctor and follow the advice strictly.

 Left atrial appendage closure is an option for patients with a high risk of blood clot formation or easy bleeding without heart valve problems, and people who cannot use the anticoagulants.

-The procedure starts with insertion of a small tube through a vein in the thigh to insert a small umbrella-like appendage to seal the left atrial appendage (left atrial) and allow tissue to wrap over time.
+The procedure starts with the insertion of a small tube through a vein in the thigh to insert a small umbrella-like appendage to seal the left atrial appendage (left atrial) and allow the tissue to wrap over time.
 This treatment can help prevent the formation of blood clots and replace the use of anticoagulants.

 Preparing for an appointment

 Before your appointment, you are advised to be aware of restrictions prior the appointment and you may prepare some information including: